dansmyers/IntroToCS-Fall-2019/Examples/4-Conditional_Execution/Warm_Up_Lab.md

 Open your Mimir IDE.

-Once it comes up, check your present working directory and verify that it is `\home\YOURNAME`.
+Once it comes up, check your present working directory and verify that it is `/home/YOURNAME`.

 ```
 pwd